From the Mediterranean to the High Alps — one of Europe’s great mountain journeys

 The GR5 from Nice to Briançon is one of the most dramatic and rewarding sections of France’s great north–south long-distance route.
-Beginning at the edge of the Mediterranean and climbing deep into the southern Alps, this section offers a powerful sense of transition — from sea-level landscapes to high mountain passes shaped by altitude, weather, and time.
+Beginning at the edge of the Mediterranean and climbing deep into the southern French Alps, this journey delivers a powerful sense of transition — from sea-level landscapes to high mountain passes shaped by altitude, weather, and time.

-For walkers undertaking self-guided walking holidays and outdoor adventures, the Nice to Briançon GR5 delivers sustained challenge and immersion.
+For walkers undertaking self-guided walking holidays and outdoor adventures, the Nice to Briançon GR5 offers sustained challenge and immersion.
 Stages are long, terrain is demanding, and progress is shaped by elevation rather than distance.
-The route passes through Mercantour National Park and onward into the high Alpine landscapes leading toward the Écrins region, linking valleys, refuges, and remote settlements by foot alone.
+The route passes through the high mountain landscapes of Mercantour National Park, where extended stages rely on remote refuges such as Refuge de Longon to cross exposed ground safely.

 This is not a route built for speed.
 It rewards careful planning, respect for conditions, and a willingness to move through the mountains day by day.